mxstbr/postcss.parts/README.md

 2. Run `npm install` to install the dependencies.

-3. Run `npm start` to start the local web server. *If you get an error at this stage, try running `npm install -g watchify` and see if it fixes the problem!*
+3. Run `grunt` to start the local web server.

 4. Go to `http://localhost:8000` and you should see the app running!

+If you change something in the JavaScript or CSS files, they get compiled and minified automatically on save.
+Simply look at your browser and you should see the changes you made!

 ## License